maupilia/SRT/sphinx/NuragheScratch/restart.rst

      - **MinorServo** (:numref:`srt_minorservo`)
      - **ACS custom logging client** (:numref:`srt_jlog`)

-   You can modify the disposition of the individual panels for more clarity.

    From a virtual desktop, open a new terminal to start the **active surface** and write: